 Ignoring This Is Ruining Your Glow Game

-If you want to debloat, combat breakouts, banish inflammation, and have radiant AF skin, then you need to start thinking about your gut health.
+If you want to debloat, combat breakouts, banish inflammation and kick start your glow game, then you need to start thinking about your gut health.
 What a lot of people don’t realize is that your gut majorly impacts your skin as it helps remove pimple-triggering toxins, while supplying your body with glow-enhancing vitamins.
 But how do you even go about improving your gut health?
 Yes, you’ll need to adjust your diet and way of life, and even start taking supplements, but we promise it’ll be worth it when you look better, and more importantly, feel better.
 So how do you get your gut in check and ready to get back out there?
 By following these tips straight from the pros.

 Hermoni is also quick to point out celery’s fibrous nature that “brings roughage to your gut and moisture, which is great for hydrating the body and skin.”
 So, get yourself a juicer and a couple stalks of this trendy green veg and get to drinking.
 Although drinking pure celery juice (both the stalk and the leaves) is the most beneficial, if straight celery doesn’t appeal to you, Hermoni suggests making a virgin Mary by throwing in a little fresh lime and tomato juice.
 “These ingredients also contribute vitamin C, tomato lycopene, and beta carotene, all of which help bring you glowing skin and make us feel good from the inside out.”